uchicago-library/uc-folio-analytics/reporting_app/README.md

 # Reporting App queries
-queries for the FOLIO reporting app belong in this folder.
+Queries for the FOLIO reporting app belong in this folder.

+Note: queries need both the .sql and .json files:
+* the SQL file contains the query itself, and
+* the JSON file defines the Web form and the parameter names used in the SQL query.

+An optional Markdown (.md) file can provide documentation for the query.

+## Resources
+- [20250506 Reporting App for FOLIO Implementers](https://docs.google.com/presentation/d/1tnoxrlH5rGbLJS6Rg1hNoDcPDokIB9kCBDxgPHJ4Kds/) (Slide deck, start at slide 20, Using the Reporting App in FOLIO to Build and Run Real-Time Data reports)